Kudoz

 The problem

-Too many adults with cognitive disabilities are spending their days in segregated settings doing the same activities day after day.
+Too many adults with cognitive disabilities spend their days in segregated settings doing the same activities day after day.
 Our initial brief was “How do we reduce social isolation amongst adults living with cognitive disabilities?”.
-But ethnographic research made us realise they were not just isolated from other people.
+Ethnographic research made us realise they were not just isolated from other people.
 They were isolated from novelty and learning, leading to stagnation and poor mental health.

 The project

-Kudoz is a platform connecting adults with cognitive disabilities to 100s of mind growing community experiences.
+Kudoz is a platform connecting adults with cognitive disabilities to 100s of experiences.
 The result of two years prototyping, it is designed to be a pipeline to learning for 22K adults in British Columbia with a cognitive disability.
-Kudoz is a new service model, with new learning interactions, new roles and new touchpoints, all developed in partnership by three service providers and a social design agency.
+Kudoz is a new service model, with new interactions, new roles and new touchpoints.

 My value-add

-Created accessible interfaces for a user group with a wide range of cognitive abilities
+• Created accessible interfaces for users with a wide range of cognitive abilities

 Introduction video (3min)